Menu Cost Calculator

 The Menu Cost Calculator can be used by:

-- Restaurants: To price main course and dessert items
+- Restaurants: To cost main dish and dessert dishes

-- Cafes: For coffee drinks, pastries, and sandwich items
+- Cafes: For coffee drinks, pastries, and sandwiches

-- Students & Educators: In culinary schools to teach costing fundamentals
+- Students & Teachers: In culinary courses, to learn cost basics

 Industry Standards for Food Costing

-While the acceptable food cost percentage varies by restaurant type, a general rule of thumb is:
+Acceptable food cost percentages vary depending on the type of restaurant but as a general rule of thumb it is:

-- 25% to 35% of the selling price should be food cost
+- 25% to 35% of selling price should go to food cost

 Example: